fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/DesktopTheme/index.rst

 **Delete shared applications/desktops**

-You have to click on the *Manage states...* menu more details `Menu structure`_ and then select application or desktop depending what you want to delete.
+You have to click on the *Manage states...* menu more details `Manage application and desktop`_ and then select application or desktop depending what you want to delete.
 For example: Let's delete the **newName** shared desktop.

 .. image:: ../TabTheme/images/deletelink.png